helensz98/Interactive-Lab-Hub/Lab 4/README.md

 **a.
 Document the design for your paper display.** (e.g. if you had to make it again from scratch, what information would you need?).
 Include interim iterations (or at least tell us about them).

+Inspiration: I finished watching the Queen's Gambit one afternoon and was all ready to buy a chessborad.
+Then a thought hit me: what if I make a chess game out of raspberry pi!
+Such a brilliant idea!
+Help me save the money too.
+So how should I start?

+...

+OK tic-tac-toe it is.
+(I claim it's similar to chess - JK)

+Here's my cardbox tic-tac-toe game.

+Length: 16 cm

+Width: 14 cm

+Height: 5 cm

 **b.
 Make a video of your paper display in action.**

 **c.
 Explain the rationale for the design.** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)